focus-editor/focus/LOG.md

     - Select words by ctrl+D
     - Fix the weird doubling of characters when pasted a newline

+- Tokenizer:
+    - Parse @notes
+    - Identifiers can start with _

 - Implement case-insensitive search in buffer

 - Jump to function definition: